interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/dss/subscription_simple.md

 Verify that the version field is as expected.

+### Attempt Subscription mutation with incorrect version test step

+This test step attempts to mutate the subscription both with a missing and incorrect OVN, and checks that the DSS reacts properly.

+#### 🛑 Mutation with empty version fails check

+If a request to mutate a subscription is missing the version and succeeds, the DSS is failing to properly implement **[astm.f3548.v21.DSS0005,5](../../../../requirements/astm/f3548/v21.md)**.

+#### 🛑 Mutation with incorrect version fails check

+If a request to mutate a subscription providing the wrong version succeeds, the DSS is failing to properly implement **[astm.f3548.v21.DSS0005,5](../../../../requirements/astm/f3548/v21.md)**.

 ### Mutate Subscription test step

 This test step mutates the previously created subscription to verify that the DSS reacts properly: notably, it checks that the subscription version is updated,